-Yet another Chicago-based pinball company, Stern Electronics, enters the arcade videogame scene in 1980 with a creative spin on Space Invaders called, not-so-creatively, Astro Invader.
+Yet another Chicago-based pinball company, Stern Electronics enters the arcade videogame scene in 1980 with a creative spin on Space Invaders called, not-so-creatively, Astro Invader.
 Their sophomore effort storms the industry with a vengeance the same year, titled Berzerk.
-Stern is founded by Gary Stern, who forms the company out of the ashes of Chicago Coin, a pinball and arcade amusement company started in 1932 and eventually entering bankruptcy in 1977.
-Employee Alan McNeil has just finished work on pinball game Meteor, a tie-in game with the 1979 special-effects extravaganza movie of the same name by American International Pictures.
-With the pinball tie-in becoming Stern’s highest-selling pinball game of the era, company brass then decide he and his team are ready to take on the video game market.
+Stern is founded by Sam Stern, who forms the company out of the ashes of Chicago Coin, a pinball and arcade amusement company started in 1932 and eventually entering bankruptcy in 1977.
+Stern employee Alan McNeil has just finished work assisting on pinball game Meteor, a tie-in game with the 1979 special-effects extravaganza movie of the same name by American International Pictures.
+With the pinball tie-in becoming Stern’s highest-selling pinball game of the era, company brass then decide McNeil is ready to take on the video game market.
 Working at Stern subsidiary Universal Research Laboratories in the suburbs of Chicago, McNeil has an idea for a game based on a dream he has had of playing a B&W robot game, as well as reminisces of the classic BASIC game Robots (aka Daleks in the UK, from the salt-shaker shaped villains in their popular SF TV series Doctor Who).
-McNeil also draws inspiration for the game from Fred Saberhagen’s Berzerker series of SF novels about a race of murderous robots built by ancient beings, designed to destroy all life, and the band of Earth descendants who battle them.
-While games like Atari’s Indy 800 and Namco’s Galaxian have ushered in colour graphics, Stern amazingly sees colour as a fad and Berzerk’s video hardware initially matches McNeil’s black and white dream.
+McNeil also draws inspiration for the game from Fred Saberhagen’s Berserker series of SF novels about a race of murderous robots built by ancient beings, designed to destroy all life, and the band of Earth descendants who battle them.
+While games like Atari’s Indy 800 and Namco’s Galaxian have ushered in colour graphics, Stern amazingly sees colour as a fad and Berzerk‘s video hardware initially matches McNeil’s black and white dream.
 But as more colour games start hitting the market, the system is quickly retooled to follow suit.

 Intruder alert!
 Intruder alert!